 I hate wasting food, and although I do feel like we get our money’s worth out of juicing, I wanted to try to use the pulp instead of just throwing it out.
 I’ve seen quite a few recipes for crackers, but sadly, I don’t have a dehydrator (it’s next on my kitchen wish list).
 Muffins sounded like a good way to incorporate the leftover pulp, and also to use up some of my very neglected gluten-free flour.
 One taste of the batter and I quickly remembered that it does NOT taste good pre-bake.

 Post-bake, on the other hand, these muffins have a satisfying, dense texture and a hint of the fruits and vegetables from the pulp.
 While I wouldn’t necessarily recommend baking with an all kale pulp, for example, the juicing process really does remove most of the flavors, so I think you could use a wide range of produce when you’re juicing and still end up with delicious muffins.

 I used a combination of apple, beet, lemon, and carrot pulp, and baked them in a mini muffin pan to create a naturally sweet snack.
 The slightly pink color from the beets is just an added bonus.

-- Pre-heat the oven to 350 degrees.
-Lightly grease a mini muffin pan.
+- Pre-heat the oven to 350 degrees F. Lightly grease a mini muffin pan.

 - Transfer the batter to the mini muffin pan and bake for 10-12 minutes.
-A knife inserted in the center should come out clean when they're done.
+A toothpick inserted in the center should come out clean when they're done.

-- Allow to cool slightly, top with a little vegan buttery spread or jam, and enjoy!
+- Allow to cool slightly, then enjoy as-is or top with a little coconut oil or jam if you like.